 - Betrayal: This is a classic interpretation.
 A snake in the grass is the ultimate symbol of a hidden threat.
 A bite can mean you are about to be—or have already been—betrayed by someone you trust.
 It could be a friend, a partner, or a colleague.

-- Toxic People: Is there someone in your life who just drains you?
-A “friend” who gossips about you, a partner who puts you down, a family member who is always causing drama?
+- Toxic People: Is there someone in your life who drains you?
+A” “riend “who is gossiping about you, a partner who puts you down, a family member who is always causing drama?
 This person is the venomous snake.
 The bite is the emotional damage they are causing.

-- Deception: The snake might represent a lie you’re being told, or a lie you’re telling yourself.
-Maybe you’re in denial about a situation, and the bite is reality breaking through.
+- Deception: The snake might represent a lie you’re old, or a lie you’re telling yourself.
+Maybe you’re in a situation where the bite of reality is breaking through.

-- Warning of Danger: Sometimes, it’s simply a warning to be careful.
+- Warning of Danger: Sometimes, it’s a warning to be careful.
 Watch your back.
-Pay attention to the red flags you’ve been ignoring.
+Pay attention to the red flags you’re ignoring.
 Your subconscious has picked up on something your conscious mind missed.

 Common Dream Scenarios and Their Meanings